pyro-ppl/numpyro/README.md

 Expected log joint density: -51.42
 ```

 The values above 1 for the split Gelman Rubin diagnostic (`r_hat`) indicates that the chain has not fully converged.
 The low value for the effective sample size (`n_eff`), particularly for `tau`, and the number of divergent transitions looks problematic.
 Fortunately, this is a common pathology that can be rectified by using a [non-centered paramaterization](https://mc-stan.org/docs/2_18/stan-users-guide/reparameterization-section.html) for `tau` in our model.
-This is straightforward to do in NumPyro by using a [TransformedDistribution](http://num.pyro.ai/en/latest/distributions.html#transformeddistribution) instance.
+This is straightforward to do in NumPyro by using a [TransformedDistribution](http://num.pyro.ai/en/latest/distributions.html#transformeddistribution) instance together with a [reparameterization](http://num.pyro.ai/en/latest/handlers.html#reparam) effect handler.
 Let us rewrite the same model but instead of sampling `theta` from a `Normal(mu, tau)`, we will instead sample it from a base `Normal(0, 1)` distribution that is transformed using an [AffineTransform](http://num.pyro.ai/en/latest/distributions.html#affinetransform).
-Note that by doing so, NumPyro runs HMC by generating samples for the base `Normal(0, 1)` distribution instead.
-We see that the resulting chain does not suffer from the same pathology — the Gelman Rubin diagnostic is 1 for all the parameters and the effective sample size looks quite good!
+Note that by doing so, NumPyro runs HMC by generating samples `theta_base` for the base `Normal(0, 1)` distribution instead.
+We see that the resulting chain does not suffer from the same pathology — the Gelman Rubin diagnostic is 1 for all the parameters and the effective sample size looks quite good!q

 ```python
 >>> # Eight Schools example - Non-centered Reparametrization